xwp/site-performance-tracker/CONTRIBUTE.md

 1. Confirm that the latest build artifacts for JS and CSS are up-to-date and tracked in the repository by running `npm run build` and confirming that git doesn't see any changes.

-1. Create a new pull request to `master` for reach release that increments the plugin version and adds the release changelog to the README.
+1. Create a new pull request to `master` for the release specific changes that increment the plugin version and add the release changelog to the README.

 1. Follow the Release Checklist in the [pull request template](.github/pull_request_template.md) when preparing the release.